Methylxanthines for Chronic Obstructive Pulmonary Disease (COPD)

 Other medicines may be a better choice than methylxanthines for treating COPD, because the dose needed to improve symptoms is so close to a dose that causes serious side effects.

-Theophylline interacts with many different types of medicines, such as antibiotics, antacids, birth control pills, and those used for seizures.
-Ask your doctor or pharmacist if a new medicine will affect how much theophylline you take.
+Theophylline interacts with many different types of medicines, such as antibiotics, antacids, birth control pills, and those used for

 Different brands of theophylline get into the bloodstream at different rates.
 So always use the same generic or brand-name medicine.

 Medicines and illnesses can affect how quickly theophylline is cleared from the body.
 So the amount of theophylline in the blood must be measured regularly to be sure it stays at a safe level.

 Smoking increases how quickly theophylline is cleared from the body.
 So a person with COPD who continues to smoke may need larger doses of the medicine.